eyalz800/vimrc/README.md

 * Toggle Powerline & Dev Icons:
 ```
-ZTogglePowerline - Toggles the use of powerline (off by default).
+ZTogglePowerline - Toggles the use of powerline (on by default).
-ZToggleDevIcons - Toggles the use of dev icons (off by default).
+ZToggleDevIcons - Toggles the use of dev icons (on by default).
 ```

 * Toggle Line Indent View: